wolandark/vim-live-server/README.md

 Choose the backend that best aligns with your workflow and and enjoy using you favorite editor for development.

 # Contribution Guide
-Please follow contribution convention when submiting pull requests.
+Please follow contribution conventions when submiting pull requests.
 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for more information.

 # Contact me
 Feel free to reach out on Telegram or email for support, feedback, or contributions.